mikepk/pybald/docs/magic.rst

 The @action decorator
 ---------------------

-Actions are any methods in Controllers that do not begin with an underscore.
+Actions are any methods in Controllers with the exception of any methods whose name begins with an underscore.
 The standard pattern is to use the ``@action`` decorator to decorate each method you intend to use as an action.
 The ``@action`` decorator provides numerous convenience behaviors.
 A typical action will look like the following:

 .. code-block:: python